GEANT/edugain-openidfed/OpenID4RS-OpenIDFederation.md

 - **Subordinate**: Entity directly accredited by a Trust Anchor or an Intermediate entity.
 Eg: Marco (Leaf) accredited by Alice (Intermediate) is Subonrdinate of Alice.

 - **Descendant**: Entity indirectly linked to a superior entity.
-Eg: Marco (Leaf) accredited by Alice (Intermediate) is Descendant of the Trust Anchor where Alice is subordinate of the Trust Anchor or its Descendant.
+Eg: Marco (Leaf) accredited by Alice (Intermediate) is Descendant of the Trust Anchor where Alice is Subordinate of the Trust Anchor or its Descendant, if accredited by another Intermediate.

 ### Components

-- **Entity Configuration**: The set of parameters and settings that define an entity's role, capabilities, and requirements within the federation.
+- **Entity Configuration**: The set of parameters and settings that claims the entity's roles, capabilities, and requirements within the federation.
 This configuration is crucial for the entity's successful integration and operation within the federated ecosystem.

-- **Subordinate Statement**: A signed artifact issued by an intermediate or Trust Anchor, asserting the trustworthiness and role of a subordinate entity within the federation.
+- **Subordinate Statement**: A signed artifact issued by an Intermediate or Trust Anchor, asserting the trustworthiness and role of a subordinate entity within the federation.
 These statements are key components of the trust chain, enabling entities to establish and verify trust relationships.

 ## 3. A Federation For Digital Identities And Authorizations